Baryon Transport in Color Flux Tubes: Compound Flux Tubes

 From viewing Fig. \ref{fig:2gluon} one can see how a flux tube, even one created purely from a gluonic excitation, might decay is such a way to not only create baryon/anti-baryon pairs, but to significantly separate the baryon charge in rapidity.
 The lower illustration in Fig. \ref{fig:2gluon} shows an example where the decay of a $(p=3,q=0)$ state might be proceeding through gluonic transport in some segments of the tube, while proceeding via quark-antiquark transport in other segments.
 Assuming there is some characteristic length scale, $\lambda$, over which one cannot change from one decay mode to the other, and assuming that the probability of being in the $q\bar{q}$ mode at any given point is $P_{q\bar{q}}$, the probability of having $N_{q\bar{q}}$ adjacent steps of size $\lambda$ all in the $q\bar{q}$ mode would be $P_{q\bar{q}}^{N_{q\bar{q}}}$, and the distributions of $q\bar{q}$ region sizes would fall off exponentially as a function of the distance $L$, i.e. $\propto \exp\{-(\ln(P_{q\bar{q}})L/\lambda\}$.
 The separation of balancing baryon/anti-baryon pairs would then be characterized by an exponential falloff.
 For the $(p=3,q=0)$ example illustrated in Fig. \ref{fig:2gluon} one could imagine that the color multiplet on the left side involved a baryon, which emitted two gluons to the right side.
 In that case, the three quarks could join with the three antiquarks distilling from the color field to produce mesons.
 The end result would be that the baryon number at the left would move to the boundary of the $q\bar{q}$ like decaying region.
 Thus, the baryon movement would also fall off exponentially, similar to the behavior expected from the simple flux tubes in Sec. \ref{sec:simple}, which involved merging tubes.
 However, even though the two process of baryon transport, one from a compound tube and the other from the merging of simple tubes, should both transport baryons from beam or target rapidities with an exponential falloff, there is no reason to think the two exponential scales would be the same.

-Again, this mechanism for baryon-antibaryon separation would be weaker for electric charge separation, vanishing in the limit that $u\bar{u},~d\bar{d}$ and $s\bar{s}$ tunneling became equally possible.
+Again, the mechanism for baryon-antibaryon separation would be weaker for electric charge separation, vanishing in the limit that $u\bar{u},~d\bar{d}$ and $s\bar{s}$ tunneling became equally possible.
 Separation of balancing charges has indeed been measured, and has even been binned by whether the balancing charges are pions, kaons or protons.
 Indeed, the separation from protons has been observed to be significantly longer than that from pions in heavy ion collisions.
 However, much of that difference may simply arise from the fact that much of the electric charge is created late in the collision, through hadronization and decays.
-It would be interesting to experimentally analyze this class of correlations, known as charge balance functions, for $pp$ or $p\bar{p}$ collisions, focusing on baryon-antibaryon correlations.
+It would be interesting to experimentally analyze this class of correlations, known as charge balance functions, for $pp$ or $p\bar{p}$ collisions.
+Most current analyses of charge-balance functions have centered on relative rapidities, $\Delta y \lesssim 1$, e.g. \cite{Pratt:2021xvg}.
+For the purposes here, it would be helpful to consider measurements of baryon-antibaryon correlations at somewhat larger relative rapidities.